jsonx-org/java/runtime/README.md

 ###### <b>5.1.5.1.1</b> `@ObjectProperty`

 The `@ObjectProperty` annotation is used to bind a JSON object type to a field in a `JxObject` subclass.
 The field's class type specifies the JSON binding class, which must be a subclass of the `JxObject` interface.
-If the field's class type does not inherit from the `JxObject` interface, the <ins>JSONx Binding API</ins> will throw a `ValidationException` during parsing or marshaling.
+If the field's class type does not inherit from the `JxObject` interface, the <ins>JSONx Runtime API</ins> will throw a `ValidationException` during parsing or marshaling.

 <ins>Example</ins>: The class `MyObject` defines an object property that is of its own type (i.e. `MyObject.object` is of type `MyObject`).